MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 To publish Teams app manually, you may leverage [Developer Portal for Teams](https://dev.teams.microsoft.com/home).

-Steps:
+Follow the steps to publish your app:
 1. Sign in [Developer Portal for Teams](https://dev.teams.microsoft.com) using the corresponding account.
-2. Import your app package in zip by clicking `App -> Import app -> Replace`.
+2. Import your app package in zip by selecting `App -> Import app -> Replace`.
-3. Click the target app in app list, and you will go to the overview page.
+3. Select the target app in app list.
-4. Publish your app by clicking `Publish -> Publish to your org`
+4. Publish your app by selecting `Publish -> Publish to your org`

 ### See also